Tailored from £7,600 per person excl. flights

-11 days Chobe National Park, Selinda Adventure Trail, Okavango Delta
+10 days Chobe National Park, Selinda Reserve, Okavango Delta

-11 days Chobe National Park, Selinda Adventure Trail, Okavango Delta
+10 days Chobe National Park, Selinda Reserve, Okavango Delta

 Your holiday will begin in Chobe National Park, famous for its large herds of elephant and buffalo, however you’ll escape to the quieter Savute area, staying at Savute Under Canvas, a sustainable mobile camp.

-After completing this intrepid trail, you’ll escape the crowds once more in the Shinde Concession in the Okavango Delta.
-Staying at Footsteps Across the Delta Camp, a rustic semi-permanent camp, you’ll experience the wonders of the African bush on foot with special guided walking safaris.
+Your final camp is in the iconic Okavango Delta where you will stay on the Shinde Concession.
+Staying at Footsteps Across the Delta Camp, a rustic semi-permanent camp, you’ll experience the wonders of the African bush on foot with guided walking safaris.

 From paddling a canoe down peaceful rivers, to soaking in a bathtub under the stars, our Botswana Off the Beaten Track holiday is the ultimate way to get off-grid and down-to-earth in the country’s untamed wilderness.